Two balancing rocks

-The Overlap Stone in Koh Samui is a balancing rock, situated on another big rock providing grand views of Koh Samui’s east coast.
+The Overlap Stone on Koh Samui is a balancing rock, situated on another big rock providing grand views of Koh Samui’s east coast.

-When we visited in early 2019 we were all alone at the Overlap Stone.
+When we visited in early 2019, we had the original Overlap Stone entirely to ourselves.

-Here’s our guide to visiting Overlap Stone, including what to expect, practicalities, how to find the stone and more.
+Here’s our guide to visiting the Overlap Stones, including what to expect, practicalities, how to find the stones and more.

 Where to stay in Koh Samui: